Buying a used electric car

 In the early days of EVs, car insurance was more expensive than for an equivalent petrol model, because providers had no historical data to work with.
 There was also a lack of information about how much it would cost to fix EVs if they went wrong.

-But as electric cars have become more common and there’s more statistical evidence about the cost of repairs, insurance costs have come down.
-Our research shows that the average cost of EV car insurance in 2022 is £565 compared with £556 for a petrol car.
+But as electric cars have become more common and there’s more statistical evidence about the true cost of repairs, insurance costs have come down somewhat.
+Although they still tend to be more expensive than their petrol counterparts, you can find competitive quotes on some models.

 Like any vehicle, regardless of how it’s powered, the key to getting a good deal on car insurance for an electric vehicle is to compare quotes from different insurance providers.
 That’s where we can help.